Explore Percutaneous Coronary Intervention

 As with any procedure involving the heart, complications can sometimes be fatal.
-However, this is rare with coronary angioplasty.
+However, this is rare with PCI.
 Less than 2 percent of people die during the procedure.

 The risk of complications is higher in:

-When a stent (small mesh tube) isn't used during angioplasty, 30 percent of people have restenosis.
+When a stent (small mesh tube) isn't used during PCI, 30 percent of people have restenosis.
 When a stent is used, 15 percent of people have restenosis.